Notarized and Legalized Document

 Legalization does not confirm that the document’s content is correct.
 The authority requesting the legalized document should do the necessary checks.

-Legalizations are done by Embassies or Consulates after Global Affairs Canada authenticates your document.
+Legalizations are done by Embassies or Consulates after an entity in the country where the document was issued authenticates your document.
 A legalization stamp is only valid in the country where the stamp was issued.
 As an example, if you get your document legalized by the Embassy of Italy, that document will only be valid in Italy.
 To use it in another country, you must obtain an additional legalization stamp from that country’s embassy.

-To notarize and legalize a document, you must follow a three-step process:
+To notarize and apostille a document, you must follow a two-step process:

 Let’s go into each of these steps in more detail.